fabiolacaso/dncs-lab/README.md

 ## Webserver

-Host-C must run a docker image.
+Host-C must run a docker image to implement a webserver.

 **hostc.sh**